GodManhattan/CaseTrack-USCIS/privacy_policy.md

 ## 4. No Government Affiliation

-**Case Track USCIS** is an independently developed tool and is **not affiliated with, endorsed by, or operated by** the U.S. Citizenship and Immigration Services (USCIS) or any government agency.
+**Case Track: Immigration Status** is an independently developed tool and is **not affiliated with, endorsed by, or operated by** the U.S. Citizenship and Immigration Services (USCIS) or any government agency.
 All data comes from publicly accessible sources.

 ## 5. Limitation of Liability